 - 1. Encounter data validation (EDV) that provided an overall assessment of the accuracy of dental procedure codes found in the administrative claims data compared to dental records for the same dates of service. - 2.
-Validation of specific domains of care representing a range of dental services (e.g., oral evaluation, professionally applied topical fluoride, sealants, and restorations).
+Validation of sealant procedure and tooth number codes specifically.